Silver Sneakers Program

 Medicare Advantage plans and some Medicare Supplement plans around the United States offer the Silver Sneakers program as an added benefit at no additional cost or an extra premium.
-To find out if your health plan offers Silver Sneakers, you will need to contact your plan directly or look up your plan by using the Silver Sneakers health plan finder here.
-The health plans that offer the Silver Sneakers program varies by state.
+To find out if your health plan offers this fitness program, you will need to contact your plan directly or look up your plan by using the Silver Sneakers health plan finder here.
+The health plans that offer the program varies by state.

 Though you already know that Silver Sneakers is a health, exercise and wellness program for older adults, that’s still sort of a vague explanation.
 Here’s exactly what Silver Sneakers offers you.
 The classes and amenities below may or may not be available in your area.

 - Unique exercises that are designed for all fitness levels with older adults in mind

 - Events for you to meet others in your area

 - Access to fitness equipment, pools, walking tracks, and tennis courts

 - Access to over 13,000 participating fitness locations across the country (you are not restricted to enrolling at one location)

 - Nutrition and fitness guidance online